EL SALVADOR – MINING REGULATION

-According to the US Geological Survey (2013), El Salvador produces no metals of any kind.
-This is unlikely to change in the near term, given the negative perception that has resulted from the case of Pacific Rim (now OceanaGold Corporation).
-The case pits the mining sector against the El Salvador government and countless NGOs that are determined to stop the El Dorado project from proceeding.
-The latter groups are concerned about environmental damage and community displacement arising from the company’s proposed high-grade gold, heap-leach operation.
-At present, the government has refused to issue regulatory approval for development, resulting in a claim under the country’s investment protection law.
+According to the US Geological Survey (2013), El Salvador produces no metals of any kind and in 2017 placed a nationwide prohibition on all metal mining.
+This is unlikely to change in the near term, given the negative perception that has resulted from the case of Pacific Rim (now OceanaGold Corporation) which had an influence on imposing the ban.
+The case pitted the mining sector against the El Salvador government and countless NGOs that were determined to stop the El Dorado project from proceeding.
+The latter groups were concerned about environmental damage and community displacement arising from the company’s proposed high-grade gold, heap-leach operation.
+The government has refused to issue regulatory approval for development, resulting in a claim under the country’s investment protection law.

 PRINCIPAL LEGISLATION AND REGULATOR

 The main legislation governing the mining sector consists of the Constitution of 1983, the Mining Law (1995) and its Regulation (2001).
+Also relevant is Decree No. 639/2017 which placed a nationwide prohibition on metal mining.
 By law, all minerals belong to the Republic and are administered by the central government.
-The Hydrocarbons and Mining Bureau (Dirección Reguladora de Hidrocarburos y Minas), which is part of the Ministry of Economy (Ministerio de Economía (Ministry)), is the regulator of exploration, mining and commercialization activities related to metallic and non-metallic minerals.
+The Hydrocarbons and Mining Bureau (Dirección Reguladora de Hidrocarburos y Minas), which is part of the Ministry of Economy (Ministerio de Economía (Ministry)), is the regulator of exploration, mining and commercialization activities related to metallic and non-metallic minerals, though the Ministry is prohibited from granting mining concessions in respect of the exploration, exploitation, extraction or processing of metallic minerals (Art.
+3, Decree No. 639/2017).
 The Republic of El Salvador is divided into 14 departments or states; each state has its own Governor who is selected by the political party of the President.
 These states are further divided into municipalities; municipalities play no role in the administration of the country’s mining law, but royalties are required to be paid to them from any production.

 GRANT AND FORMS OF MINERAL TITLE